ATTORNEY ADVERTISING MATERIALS

 The aftermath of Hurricane Dora, which passed through the region recently, created an unexpected challenge for Maui.
 Hurricanes typically bring wet conditions, but the strong winds in Dora's wake combined with the existing dryness, gave the fire an added push.

 Residents are now grappling with the devastating impact; many are lamenting the loss of their homes and the irreplaceable memories they held.
 As the community comes together to rebuild, the focus remains on supporting the affected families and ensuring the safety of everyone in the region.

 Premier Wildfire Attorneys

-With over 200 employees, Singleton Schreiber has represented more than 12,000 victims of utility fires and has recovered over $2 billion in settlements and verdicts for its clients.
+With over 200 employees, Singleton Schreiber has represented more than 12,000 victims of utility fires and has recovered approximately $2.5 billion in settlements and verdicts for its clients.

 This is attorney advertising material.
 Paul Starita (7624) and Julia Bryant (11594) are licensed Hawaii attorneys who are responsible for this attorney advertising material.

 - Maui Fires: Frequently Asked Questions (FAQs)